georgemitenkov/GSoC-2021/README.md

    @var = global constant [6 x i8] c"Hello\00"
    ```

-   The solution to this problem is to allows two types of strings: byte and
+   The solution to this problem is to allow two types of strings: byte and
    integer ones.
 At the same time, Clang would produce a byte type string
    only for C and C++ frontends.
 For example, LLVM IR above could become: